 All gifts or donations to the fund will be treated as confidential business transactions.
 If you are giving to the foundation in honor or memory of a loved one, the designated person or family is notified of your thoughtfulness.
 All gifts to the foundation (not including the amount) are recognized in our church newsletter.
 If you wish, your gift will remain anonymous.

-If you have questions about giving a donation to The Woodlands United Methodist Church Foundation or would like to discuss further how you can leave The Foundation in your will or estate plan, please call the number below.
+If you have questions about giving a donation to The Woodlands UMC Foundation or would like to discuss further how you can include the Foundation in your will or estate plan, contact Ann Snyder.

 A simple remembrance, as a witness of your faith, can mean so much to our church when it comes in the form of a planned gift.
 We would like to share the joy of giving with you and honor you as a supporter of our congregation by making you a member of the Legacy Leaders at The Woodlands United Methodist Church Foundation.

 Why Have Legacy Leaders?